Kaholo/kaholo-plugin-aws-ec2/README.md

 1. Access Key - This is a parameter taken from the vault to access AWS
 2. Secret Key - This is a paramer taken from the vault to access AWS
 3. Region
-4. Domain
-&ensp;Set to vpc to allocate the address for use with instances in a VPC\
-&ensp;Default: The address is for use with instances in EC2-Classic.\
-&ensp;Possible values include:\
-&ensp;&ensp;- "vpc"\
-&ensp;&ensp;- "standard"
+4. Domain Type (options) - The type of domain to allocate the address for.
+Can either be standard for regular ec2 instances, or "VPN" if it's for an instance inside a VPN.
 5. Address - (string) The Elastic IP address to recover or an IPv4 address from an address pool.
 6. PublicPV4Pool - The ID of an address pool that you own.
 Use this parameter to let Amazon EC2 select an address from the address pool.
 To specify a specific ```address``` from the address pool, use the Address parameter instead.
 7. DryRun - (Boolean) Checks whether you have the required permissions for the action, without actually making the request, and provides an error response.